Syrian rebels say gain ground as grip of army weakens

 Omar said hundreds of youths, many of whom already had military training as conscripts, were now getting more rigorous training in woodland areas along the long porous border in makeshift camps.

-Young rebels were now also using more sophisticated improvised explosive devices against armoured vehicles that the Syrian army has used in battle against them.
+Young rebels were now also using more sophisticated improvised explosive devices against armored vehicles that the Syrian army has used in battle against them.

 Syrian official media have shown munitions they say have been confiscated from "armed terrorists", in displays which officials say are further proof that foreign financed weapons are getting into the hands of rebels.